Is G2A Legit and Safe? Honest Review for India (2026)

 Is G2A cheaper than Steam?

 Often yes, especially for older titles.
-But Steam\’s own INR sales are frequently competitive and carry zero risk, so always compare the Steam sale price before buying on G2A.
+But Steam\’s own INR sales are frequently competitive and carry zero risk, so always compare the Steam sale price first.
+The savings on G2A are real but come with gray-market risk.

 Share This Article